brewchetta/1400-custom-character-builder/README.md

 ## Webpage

-You can see the live webpage [here](https://brewchetta.github.io/1400-custom-character-builder/)
+You can see the older live webpage [here](https://brewchetta.github.io/1400-custom-character-builder/)

+The updated version of the website will be hosted elsewhere.

 ## Local Installation